Denny Love: Empire

 Love appeared in three episodes of Empire as Barry.

 Looking for Alaska

-Though Love was unfamiliar with John Green's work he read the novel Looking for Alaska in preparation, and for his audition he recited a monologue from the book.
+Though Love was unfamiliar with John Green's work, he read the novel Looking for Alaska in preparation, and for his audition he recited a monologue from the book.
 He received a phone call of congratulations from him upon getting the role.

-Love appeared in all eight episodes of Looking for Alaska as Chip "the Colonel" Martin, a Black scholarship student at the fictional Culver Creek Academy.
+Love appeared in all eight episodes of Looking for Alaska as Chip "The Colonel" Martin, a Black scholarship student at the fictional Culver Creek Academy.
 In the novel, the Colonel's race is not specified but is assumed to be white.
-Nasim Mansuri, writing for Hypable, says, "In no part of the novel does it say that the Colonel is Black, and being Black doesn’t particularly change his character… but [...] his race brings a lot more meaning to every interaction.
-It also makes the Colonel’s rage a lot more understandable, even if his actions aren’t always justified.
+Nasim Mansuri, writing for Hypable, says, "In no part of the novel does it say that the Colonel is Black, and being Black doesn't particularly change his character… but [...] his race brings a lot more meaning to every interaction.
+It also makes the Colonel's rage a lot more understandable, even if his actions aren't always justified.

+The Kevin Langue Show

+Love is a regular panelist on the Kevin Langue Show, a popular YouTube comedy show.

+Comedic shows

+Denny Love is currently doing multiple comedic shows.
+He has done shows in Chicago, Texas, Arizona, Canada, Australia, and more.